Simon Lam loves to eat. Although he isn't a trained chef, he sure knows what good food tastes like.

 Chez Piggy: A Restaurant Not To Be Missed

 A Bit of History

 Zal Yanovsky, a musician, and his wife, Rose Richardson, opened Chez Piggy in 1979.
-They renovated an abandoned limestone horse stable in downtown Kingston and turned into a world-class restaurant.
+They renovated an abandoned limestone horse stable in downtown Kingston and turned it into a world-class restaurant.
 After Zal's death in 2002, his daughter Zoe took over the business.
 Over the years, Chez Piggy has become a favourite destination for many locals and tourists.
 Their menu is inspired by global travels and many of their ingredients are locally sourced.

 Grey limestone walls surround you on the second level.
-Rich caramel coloured wooden chairs and tables fill the dinning space.
-On the cold stone walls hang large colourful tapestry and artwork.
+Rich, caramel-coloured wooden chairs and tables fill the dining space.
+On the cold, stone walls hang large colourful tapestries and artwork.
 The entire space is illuminated by roof windows and decorative white pendant Danish lights.
 The atmosphere is bright, airy, and warm.